By Vanessa Chrisman, CHOC clinical dietitian

 With so many health benefits, it makes sense that parents would want their children to eat their fruits and vegetables.
 Fruits and vegetables contain nutrients that help children grow and thrive, as well as build immunity to ward off illnesses.

-How many servings of fruits and vegetable do children need?
+How many servings of fruits and vegetables do children need?

 When it comes to how much to eat, it depends on the age of the child.
 Younger children should eat 1-2 cups of vegetables and 1-2 cups of fruit per day, while adolescents and teens should eat 2-3 cups of vegetables and 2 cups of fruit daily.